-The Corporation is committed to its own development and held several strategic development and engagement events during 2022-23.
-These included Strategic Development Days in October 2022, February, April and October 2023, a Teaching and Learning day in March 2023, which included a range of learning visits, and a range of external events including governor training run by the Association of Colleges and the Education Training Foundation.
+The Corporation is committed to its own development and held several strategic development and engagement events during 2023-24.
+These included Strategic Development sessions in October 2023, January and April 2024, a Teaching and Learning day in March 2024, which included a range of learning visits, and a range of external events including joint training and workshops for Surrey FE governors on Equality, Diversity and Inclusion and the Skills Agenda.
+Governors were also encouraged to attend training run by the Association of Colleges and the Education Training Foundation.